Arrows Ostrava

-Arrows Ostrava is a baseball team from Ostrava, Czech Republic.
-The team plays in the Czech Extraliga.
+SKSB Arrows Ostrava, z.s., or simply Arrows Ostrava, is a baseball team from Ostrava, Czech Republic.
+The team plays in the Czech Extraliga and have won the league title three times in 2018, 2019 and 2021.

 History

-The club was established in 1973 as Permon Ostrava.
+The roots of Arrows Ostrava go back to 1971, when a group of young people led by Zdeněk Ploskonka started playing softball.
+Later, in 1973, the club was established as Permon Ostrava, with a baseball and softball section.
 In 1976 the team changed its name to Permon Sokol Pustkovec and in 1985 to TJ VOKD Poruba.
 In 1996, the baseball section split from VOKD Poruba and changed its name to SK Arrows Ostrava.